 Speaking of paleontologists, before I wrap up, I feel I must acknowledge the passing on October 8 of Junchang Lü, the scientist who introduced Qianzhousaurus to the world.
 He had an incredible work ethic, and described countless new species.
 I hadn’t even realized he was the original scientist behind “Pinocchio Rex” until I started reviewing this book.
 His colleagues reminisce that he would often semi-jokingly nag them to finish up whatever projects they themselves were working on so that he could build off them.
 For more information on his life, Richard Conniff provides a memorial for Junchang Lü over at Scientific American.

 On that somber note, I might as well finish off this review.
 Pinocchio Rex and Other Tyrannosaurs earns my recommendation for any kid interested in gaining a more in-depth understanding of the most famous of dinosaur families.
 Some may feel Tyrannosaurus rex is over-played, but placed within the context of its close relatives, it becomes fresh and exciting once again.
 The book describes itself as meant for kids in the primary grades beyond kindergarten.
 I’d say kids in the 8-12 range would likely get the most out of it, though any paleoart enthusiast can at least enjoy it for the illustrations!
 I give this the Dino Dad Stomp of Approval!
 You can find it here on Amazon.
-(I also recommend checking out other books Csotonyi has illustrated.
-Click here for Discovering Sharks and Dino World: A 3-D Prehistoric Dinosaur Pop-Up Book.)
+(I also recommend checking out Stewart’s more recent book Mega-Predators of the Past, as well as other books Csotonyi has illustrated, such as Discovering Sharks and Dino World: A 3-D Prehistoric Dinosaur Pop-Up Book.)